 Sepsis is a reaction by the body to severe infection.
 You may also hear severe infection being referred to as septicaemia.
 Strictly speaking, septicaemia is an infection of the blood, whereas sepsis refers to the whole body.
-The germs involved in sepsis can be bacteria, viruses or fungi (the plural of fungus).
-If bacteria multiply and release poisons (toxins) into the blood it can cause serious illness.
+The germs involved in sepsis can be bacteria, viruses or fungi.
+If bacteria multiply and release poisons (toxins) into the blood, this can cause serious illness.

 How common is sepsis?

 About 1 in 500 people develop severe sepsis in England every year.
 The number is much higher in developing countries.

 - The elderly (>75 years) and the very young (< 1 year).